-The ice cover and concentration algorithm theoretical basis document (ATBD) provides a high level description of the physical basis and technical approach for the identification of ice cover and estimation of ice concentration over water surfaces for clear pixels with supplementary information from observations and products retrieved from the Advanced Baseline Imager (ABI) on the Geostationary Operational Environmental Satellite R series (GOES-R) of National Oceanic and Atmospheric Administration (NOAA) geostationary meteorological satellites.
-This ice cover and concentration algorithm is designed to identify ice over water surfaces including frozen inland lakes and rivers, and oceans, and to provide estimation of ice concentration, fraction in tenths of the sea or lake surface covered by ice, for those ice covered pixels.
+The ice cover and concentration algorithm theoretical basis document (ATBD) provides a high level description of the physical basis and technical approach for the identification of ice cover and estimation of ice concentration and ice surface temperature (IST) over water surfaces for clear pixels with supplementary information from observations and products.
+This algorithm can be applied to but not limited to the Advanced Baseline Imager (ABI) on the Geostationary Operational Environmental Satellite R series (GOES-R) of National Oceanic and Atmospheric Administration (NOAA) geostationary meteorological satellites, and the Visible Infrared Imaging Radiometer Suite (VIIRS) onboard the Suomi National Polar Orbiting Partnership (S-NPP), and the future Joint Polar Satellite System (JPSS).
+This algorithm is designed to identify ice over water surfaces including frozen inland lakes and rivers, and oceans, and to provide estimation of ice concentration, fraction in tenths of the sea or lake surface covered by ice, and IST for those ice covered pixels.
 No land ice applications are included.
 Output of this algorithm is available to other algorithms, which require knowledge of the ice information.
 The ice information is also important for planning commercial transportation, short-term weather forecasting, water management, and damage control.
 Long-term records of ice cover and concentration data are valuable for climate change studies.